All Episodes

 They are in lockstep.

-It looks like Dingy Harry is screwed again, folks.
+It looks like Dingy Harry is screwed again, folk.

-I want to talk to you about arrogance and cockiness, uh feeling of superiority, the feeling of being the smartest guy, smartest person in the room.
+I want to talk to you about arrogance and cockiness, a feeling of superiority, feeling of being the smartest guy, smartest person in the room.

 Those are characteristics that apply like glue to today's Democrat Party and especially its leaders.